dentarg/auth0-blog/_posts/2017-05-17-two-factor-authentication-using-biometrics.markdown

 ## Test-Drive

 All of the source code used as the basis for this article is available at: [Auth0 Voice Factor Extension](https://github.com/auth0/auth0-extension-voice-factor) repository.
-The easiest way for you to get started with it is to install it as an extension within your own Auth0 account; just follow the instructions contained in the repository [*README*](https://github.com/auth0/auth0-extension-voice-factor#install-as-auth0-extension) file.
+The easiest way for you to get started with it is to install it as an extension within your own [Auth0 account](https://auth0.com/); just follow the instructions contained in the repository [*README*](https://github.com/auth0/auth0-extension-voice-factor#install-as-auth0-extension) file.

 If you don't yet have an Auth0 account don't worry, **you can [sign up](javascript:signup\(\)) for a free account today**.
 Besides the Auth0 account, a fully functional deployment also requires a [VoiceIt](https://www.voiceit-tech.com/) account used for processing all the voice enrollment and authentication requests.

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

 Additionally, you can provide a [Twilio](https://www.twilio.com/) account if you want to enable the completion of the voice authentication requests through phone calls and a [Pusher](https://pusher.com/) account if you want to receive real-time progress information for those same calls.